joshmoran/python-quiz/README.md

   - E.g. their are 3 quizzes available and the user enters '4', this would return an error and re-asks the user to re-enter their selector

 ## Create Quiz
+### Overview
 - The quiz name is shown
 - The quiz description is how
-- Questions are read from the JSON file and are returned one-by-one once the user has selected a valid input (A,B,C,D or S)
+- Questions are read from the JSON file and are returned one-by-one once the user has selected a valid input (A,B,C,D or S) -
-  - If the user does not enter a valid input, the user is re-asked to enter a valid input
   - Within the JSON, each question will have a key called 'answer' which indicates to the Python script which question option is correct.
     - THE QUESTION OPTION SELECTORS NEEDS TO BE A CAPITAL!!!
 - At the end of the quiz
   - The users score is shown and a dynamic message is shown based on their score
   - The users score is saved into an array and can be shown when they are in the main menu (selecting a quiz)

+### Error Handling
+- If the user does not enter a valid input, the user is re-asked to enter a valid input
+- Until a valid input is entered, the question will not move on to the next questionUpdates to README

 # 2. Adding new quizzes
 - File in the root directory called, 'template.json'